Support/FAQ for RC-Soar templates

 - Switch mode: 8 CH full res (CH5 is reserved as the arming indicatior, regular servo channels are 1-4 and 6-9)

 - Telemetry Ratio (TLM): affects telemetry data rate - use the default value.
-Exception: for DLG setups with launch height callout, a higher ratio (lower number) may be required to capture launch height with sufficient precision.
+Exception: for DLG setups with launch height callout, a lower ratio like 1:8 or 1:4 is needed to capture launch height with sufficient precision.

 FAQ